mpm-tu-berlin/eflips/eflips/docs/developer_guide.rst

 .. code-block:: none

     D:\GIT> git clone --config core.symlinks=true <url_to_repository>

+If you have activated symlink support globally during GIT installation (it is disabled by default), you can omit the ``--config core.symlinks=true`` option.

 Add a ``.gitignore`` file to the newly created folder. :ref:`This modified GitHub template <gitignore_template>` works perfectly for us.
 Then, commit and push: